 Get insights into the Danish daycare system and see whether you, as an expat would like to enrol your children in a nursery or kindergarten.

-get 52 weeks of paternity leave with benefits which is to be shared between the parents as you see fit – although the mother has the right to the first 14 weeks.
+Denmark is known for the level of care which we offer to families with small children.
+Legally you get 52 weeks of paternity leave with benefits which is to be shared between the parents as you see fit – although the mother has the right to the first 14 weeks.
 Read more about your rights and options as an expat in Denmark here.

 Most families in Denmark opt for sending their children to either a nursery or a family daycare around the time when they turn one year old so that both parents can return to their respective work.
 Even families where one of the parents isn’t employed opt for some kind of daycare to make sure their children get socially stimulated from a young age.
 All institutions are subsidized, so you won’t have to pay the full price.
 For instance, user payment In Copenhagen is below 4.000 DKK a month for nurseries.